Table of Contents

 - Inside the

-that contains a single URL pattern.
-This pattern maps any websocket connection to theChatConsumer
+re_pathfunction fromdjango.urlsand theChatConsumerclass from theconsumersmodule.
+We define a list namedwebsocket_urlpatternsthat contains a single URL pattern.
+This pattern maps any websocket connection to theChatConsumerclass.

 Sending and Receiving Messages